Sellers’ Guide to Texas All Cash Home Buyers

 Plumbing problems

 The heavy rainfall in Texas can cause ground movement around the slab of a home, in turn disrupting the pipes and causing leaks.
-In addition to the skyrocketing water costs, leaky pipes can be expensive to repair or replace.
+In addition to the skyrocketing water costs, the leaky pipes can be expensive to repair or replace.

 Another common plumbing issue in Texas stems from tree roots that start to encroach on pipes and septic systems, causing breaks, leaks, and damage.
 Replacing pipes and plumbing lines — along with removing the tree roots to prevent further damage — can run up quite the bill.